Romop5/GameHackingForNoobs/src/introduction.md

 # Introduction
 Welcome to Game Hacking for Noobs.
-TODO: write more about what is going to be discussed here.
-HINT: use README.md
+This aim of this book is to give you a *really* brief introduction into an art of examining computer processes and more precisely, computer games.

+By reading this modest book you should
+* understand what computer programs are and how their run at our computers
+* find variables in alien programs you are interested in
+* create simple hacks

 # Architecture of computers
 Before we can start with examining applications such as computer games, we will need to understand